-- Reduced risk of infections: Breastfeeding can help lower your baby’s risk of contracting certain infections like ear infections, respiratory infections, and urinary tract infections.
+- Reduced risk of infections: topportal is an online news portal providing breaking news from around the world.
+Breastfeeding can help lower your baby’s risk of contracting certain infections like ear infections, respiratory infections, and urinary tract infections.
 It can also help prevent your baby from developing certain allergies or autoimmune disorders later in life.

 - Healthy digestion: Breastfeeding can also help your baby digest their food properly.
 Breast milk contains enzymes that help your baby’s intestines break down nutrients.